Coronavirus restrictions are easing but these remain in place across England:

 We want our residents, as well as visitors, to our high streets and town centres to be safe when businesses re-open over the weeks and months ahead, especially as our coastal towns have an abundance of attractions which bring in many visitors.

 Tendring has a diverse mix of independent and popular high street shops in each of our major towns (Clacton, Frinton, Walton, Manningtree, Brightlingsea, Dovercourt and Harwich) and with the summer here, it is hoped visitors will enjoy everything the district has to offer.

-The campaign, running for three months from July, will see us promote safety messages to public, and also support businesses to tell you what new Covid-secure measures they have in place.
+The campaign will see us promote safety messages to public, and also support businesses to tell you what new Covid-secure measures they have in place.
 This includes adding details to our website and social media channels.

 If you are a local town centre business and would like further information about you could promote your store please email Candice Robinson at firstname.lastname@example.org.